 Congratulations on your acceptance to Regis!
 To assist you with your enrollment, here’s a list of next steps:

-Please submit your Enrollment Agreement Form online with your required enrollment deposit:
+Please submit your required enrollment deposit online here.

 We accept checks, money orders, and credit cards (American Express, Discover, MasterCard, and Visa.)
 Be sure to include your name on the memo line of the check or money order.
 In addition to online payment, deposits may be mailed to the address below.
 Please note deposits are non-refundable.